NVex0/uWU/CTFZone2023/Rans00kit/readmever2.md

 Now unpack with [UPX](https://upx.github.io/), we will get the original bat from it:

-> 2 Lazy to install, image supported by BuiHuyThang

 ![image](https://github.com/NVex0/uWU/assets/113530029/1b51207e-9bee-4e2a-8e3a-749343ed5233)

 Yeahh, as you can see, it calls `VGAuthCGI.exe` with some parameters look like options, i wonder if it was a tool or something like this.